-Well, Andrea, either you are living with a narcissistic husband or he is trying to hide some insecurity sitting deep inside him.
+Andrea’s experience indicates that she’s either living with a narcissistic husband or one who is trying to hide some insecurity sitting deep inside him.
 It can even be a reflection of the fact that he was bullied as a child, at school, or at home by his own family.
-Now he is projecting the same trauma onto you.
-If he has lived his whole life with a sense of ridicule and feeling unimportant, he would try everything to not let others see that anxious side of him.
+Now he is projecting the same trauma onto her.
+That’s what belittling others psychology boils down to.

 What To Do When Your Husband Belittles You

 Sometimes dismissive behavior in relationships is passed off as casual jokes.
 Initially, you might also treat it as a joke and laugh it off.
 Many wives often even admit things such as “My husband makes side remarks” or “My husband embarrasses me”, but don’t do much about it.
 It is important to keep your relationship private but even more important to set boundaries to discourage such belittling behavior.

 If you try to make a point and it is always brushed aside, or if you are heavily criticized for not understanding the situation and coming up with a ‘dumb’ solution, make no mistake, your partner is displaying signs of patronizing behavior.
 And if the frequency of such comments increases, then sitting back is not the solution.
 You need to take some steps to reaffirm your place in the relationship.
 Here’s what you should do about condescending behavior in a relationship.

 1. Do not dismiss the comments he makes